largehadroncollider/defcon-guide/DEF CON Guide.md

 If you still feel the need, and you want a semi-free way to procure a nice burner laptop, you could try "purchasing" one from Costco (they have an amazing return policy), and returning it after the con.
 Of course, you might want to hang onto that sweet Kali box, and so you can also find many inexpensive used laptops on eBay.
 Speaking of Kali: do not run any distro off-the-shelf, even Kali, and expect it to be hardened/secured.
 Understand your threat model *and* how your tools protect you.

+### Theft

+* This should go unsaid, but if you're bringing a device with you that has any data on it that you care about, make sure you have backups that you leave at home.
+You don't need to spend your every waking moment worried about your stuff getting stolen (it's unlikely), but you do need to have a plan for how to recover if it happens.
+This applies to phones, laptops, IDs, whatever.
+Do you know who you'd call (at what number) for help if you somehow managed to lose your phone and wallet?
+Be prepared when you travel, whether it's for DEF CON or for any other reason.
+(Some of us make a paper copy of one ID/credit card, write the phone number of the person(s) we'd need to call in emergency on the paper, and hide it in a bag or luggage that will stay in your hotel room.)

 ## Room Security/Privacy

 Hotel staff have been known to search rooms without consent or your knowledge.
 For this reason, some people like to install cameras in *THEIR OWN* rooms to ensure their own security 24/7.